corda/cash-issuer/README.md

 1. Assuming all the API clients you need are implemented and a working config is present in the `resources` directory, then you are good to go!
-THe repo comes with a config file for Monzo and Starling.
+The repo comes with a config file for Monzo and Starling.
 You just need to add your API key which has permission to view accounts, view transactions and check balances.
 If you don't have a Starling or Monzo account then use the daemon in `--mock-mode`